MarcW1g/PathfinderPlayground/README.md

 This Swift Playground was created as part of my submission for the WWDC19 scholarships.

-The playground contains code that makes use of the Dijkstra and A* algorithms to plan a path through a maze.
+The playground contains code that makes use of the Dijkstra and A* algorithms to plan a route through a maze.
+Next to these two different path planning algorithms, it also implements two heuristic functions (euclidean distance and manhattan distance).

 ---
 ## How to run?